psalsa30/ITMGT-45.03-Group-3-Final-Project/README.md

 Uses a local JSON file for persistence (not a real database).

+No Messaging System

 Authentication not implemented – all users share the same cart/order flow.

-Render cold starts may cause a 5–10s delay on first backend load.
+Railway cold starts may cause a 5–10s delay on first backend load.

+No Rate Limits for Auth / Signup

 ZIP API occasionally fails for less common postal codes.